friendica/red/doc/Comanche.md

 	[menu]mymenu[/menu]

 This places the menu called "mymenu" at this location on the page, which must be inside a region.

+	[menu=horizontal-menu]mymenu[/menu]

+This places the menu called "mymenu" at this location on the page, which must be inside a region.
+Additionally it adds the CSS class "horizontal-menu" to this menu.
+This *may* result in a menu that looks different than the default menu style, *if* the css for the current theme defines a "horizontal-menu" class.

 	[block]contributors[/block]